Grammar and Style Guide

 fax (n. or v.)
 Acceptable as short version of facsimile or facsimile machine in all uses.

 fewer, less Use fewer for individual items; things that are identifiable by number.
 Use less for bulk or quantity.
-There is less of her than (An amount.)
-But: I had fewer than 50 $1 bills in my pocket.
+I had less than $50 in my pocket.
+(An amount.)
+But I had fewer than 50 $1 bills in my pocket.
 (Individual items.)

 fundraiser, fundraising One word in all cases.